CLAT Preparation

 Contributor-Level 10

-Candidates are advised to give minimum one year to six months of preparation time to crack CLAT exam with high scores.
-CLAT is one of the most competitive law entrance exam, and candidates need to devote their time sufficiently to surpass cutoff marks.
-The Common Law Admission Test (CLAT) 2026 is expected to be held on December 7, 2025.
-For qualifying CLAT exam with maximum marks, candidates have to prepare exhaustively, but in a strategic manner.
+Candidates are advised to give minimum one year to six months of preparation time to crack the CLAT exam with high scores.
+CLAT is one of the most competitive law entrance exams, and candidates need to devote sufficient time to surpass cutoff marks.

 New answer posted